How to get rid of fleas and stop them biting your cat.

 Ask your Vet

 Talk to your vet for the latest in flea medication.
-There is a large range of products available and many are quite dangerous to you and your cat (and other pets) if mis-used.
+There is a large range of products available, some are very safe while many are quite dangerous to you and your cat (and other pets) if mis-used.
+Some products control fleas, ticks, mites, parasites and some even target heart worm.
+Once you have a plan you can do the work and don't need to see the vet again unless you have problems.

 Ear Mite Control

-As a side benefit of controlling fleas in particular with drops between the shoulders, cat and dog ear mites will also be reduced and reinfection after treatment will be slowed.
+As a side benefit of controlling fleas in particular with drops between the shoulders, cat and dog ear mites will also be reduced or eliminated, and reinfection after treatment will be slowed.

 Connecticut Agricultural Experiment Station has an interesting article on fleas.